tpf/tprf-hugo-site/content/conflict-of-interest-policy.md

 ---
-title: "Conflict of Interest Policy - The Perl and Raku Foundation"
+title: "Conflict of Interest Policy"
 url:   "/conflict-of-interest-policy.html"
 ---
-Conflict of Interest PolicyThe purpose of this policy is to protect The Perl Foundation's interests when it is considering entering into a transaction or arrangement that might benefit the private interest of an officer or director of the foundation.
+The purpose of this policy is to protect The Perl Foundation's interests when it is considering entering into a transaction or arrangement that might benefit the private interest of an officer or director of the foundation.
 This